mozilla/glean/docs/user/general-api.md

 ## Behavior when uninitialized

-Metric recording that happens before Glean is initialized is queued and applied when Glean is initialized.
+Metric recording that happens before the Glean SDK is initialized is queued and applied at initialization.
-To avoid unbounded memory growth the queue is bounded (currently to a maximum of 100 tasks).
-Further recordings are dropped.
+To avoid unbounded memory growth the queue is bounded (currently to a maximum of 100 tasks), and further recordings are dropped.
 The number of recordings dropped, if any, is recorded in the `glean.error.preinit_tasks_overflow` metric.

 Custom ping submission will not fail before initialization.
-Collection and upload of the custom ping is delayed until Glean is initialized.
+Collection and upload of the custom ping is delayed until the Glean SDK is initialized.
 Built-in pings are only available after initialization.

 ## Enabling and disabling metrics